sampl/protolang/developers.md

 To deploy to Vercel, push to GitHub and connect a new project in the [Vercel dashboard](https://vercel.com/docs/concepts/git/vercel-for-github).
 You'll probably want to add your public environment variables to Vercel (**DO NOT** publish your `ADMIN_POSTGRES_CONNECTION_STRING` or other secrets).

-To deploy to a different static host, use `npm run build` to create a bundle in `/dist` and follow the directions for your hosting provider.
-See [Vite docs on building and deploying](https://vitejs.dev/guide/static-deploy.html#building-the-app).
+Deploy functions to Supabase servers with `npm run functions:deploy:dev` and/or `npm run functions:deploy:prod`

+## Self-hosting

+These instructions apply only to those hosting a full version of Protolang on their own server.
+If you just want to contribute to the Protolang project, you can skip this.

-To self-host Protolang on your own server:
+To self-host the Protolang backend:

 - Create a separate Supabase project for production.
 - Add all the database connection information to a new `.env.production` file